Fivell/policies/source/sections/07-systems_access_policy.md

      appropriate user account to the corresponding LDAP group.
    - For non-production systems, access grants are accomplished by leveraging the access control mechanisms built into those systems.
-Account management for non-production systems may be delegated to a Datica employee at the discretion of the Security Officer or Privacy Officer .
+Account management for non-production systems may be delegated to a Versionista employee at the discretion of the Security Officer or Privacy Officer .
-1. Access is not granted until receipt, review, and approval by the Datica Security Officer or Privacy Officer.
+1. Access is not granted until receipt, review, and approval by the Versionista Security Officer or Privacy Officer.
 1. The request for access is retained for future reference.
-1. All access to Datica systems and services is reviewed and updated on a bi-annual basis to ensure proper authorizations are in place commensurate with job functions.
+1. All access to Versionista systems and services is reviewed and updated on a bi-annual basis to ensure proper authorizations are in place commensurate with job functions.
 The process for conducting reviews is outlined below:
-   1. The Security Officer initiates the review of user access by creating an Issue in the Datica Quality Management System.
+   1. The Security Officer initiates the review of user access by creating an Issue in the Versionista Quality Management System.
-   2. The Security Officer is assigned to review levels of access for each Datica workforce member.
+   2. The Security Officer is assigned to review levels of access for each Versionista workforce member.
    3. If user access is found during review that is not in line with the least privilege principle, the process below is used to modify user access and notify the user of access changes.
 Once those steps are completed, the